AthharPro/MERN-blog-app/README.md

 Install FireBase `npm i firebase`.
 Create `firebase.js` in `src` folder and initialize firebase.<br>
 `auth.route.js` creates a POST API request to `/google` and `auth.controller.js` has the google backend code.

+<h3>Update header components with User data</h3> <hr>

+`Header.jsx` has been updated, if the currentUser exists then the signIn button is not displayed.
+The profilePicture of the currentUser is displayed as a dropdown button.